This set of Basic Civil Engineering test focuses on “Defects and Preservation of Timber”.

 5. A crack which separates wood fibres is called:

 Explanation: Check is crack that does not extend from one end to another.
-A check that extends from one end to other is called split.
+A check that extends from one end to other is called a split.

 6. Diagonal grain is a defect formed due to improper:

 Explanation: Diagonal grain is caused due to improper sawing of timber.
-It is indicated by diagonal marks on straight grained surface of timber.
+It is indicated by diagonal marks on straight grained surface of the timber.

 a) Lack of ventilation